 Launched by a generous $5 million donation from M. Christine Schwartz, the College of Nursing is looking forward to the opening of a new simulation lab in September 2019.
 The expanded M. Christine Schwartz Experiential Learning & Simulation Laboratory (for which we broke ground in fall 2017) will feature 15,000 square feet of experiential teaching and learning space, all designed with students in mind.

 A highlight of the lab will be the Nita & Phil Francis Family Birthing Suite, generously funded by a $1 million gift from the Francises.

-Additional alumni and friends have made gifts to support the lab, including the graduating classes of 2017 and 2018, both of which raised money for class gifts donated for lab enhancements.
-Students this year are also making plans to raise funds for the comprehensive project.
+Additional alumni and friends have made gifts to support the lab, including the graduating classes of 2017, 2018 and 2019, which raised money for class gifts donated for lab enhancements.

 To be located on the lower level of the Chicago Campus building, the lab will also feature:

 Nursing Skills Lab

 The bedside care areas will allow students to practice and perfect their skills.
 A mid-fidelity manikin will be assigned to each bed, as will the following lab learning tools: